 I need to deflect myself from interfering too much, while still being aware and concentrated on all aspects of my portfolio.

-For that to work, trading or research need to be just interesting enough to avoid the urge to „improve“ something for no real reason.
+For that to work, trading and research need to be just interesting enough to avoid the urge to „improve“ something for no real reason.

 Action and excitement play no constructive role in investing, but we have to face the reality that we are not unemotional machines.
-To deal with the issue, I put enough short term strategies in my portfolio, that there is enough trading activity going on to quell those desires and to keep my interest awake.
-I even allow for flexible execution where it doesn’t matter much, to get the intuition that I´m actively making things better.
+To deal with the issue, I put some short term strategies in my portfolio, so that there is enough trading activity going on to quell those desires and to keep my interest awake.

-Another great way to avoid getting caught like a deer in the headlights, staring at open positions and suddenly do something completely irrational out of fear or greed, is to try to view live trades as data collecting.
+Another way to avoid getting caught like a deer in the headlights, staring at open positions and suddenly do something completely irrational out of fear or greed, is to try to view live trades as collecting data.
 It´s quite useful, because, I think, the most trustworthy test of a strategy is to use out of sample data from actual investing.
-And analyzing that data creates an additional layer of abstraction between me and my emotionally charged portfolio of open wins and losses.
+And analyzing that data creates an additional layer of abstraction between me and my emotionally charged portfolio of open profit and losses.

 I have a checklist to go through before taking a trade and for important allocation decisions that are less time sensitive I use a time lag between decision and execution to reflect on different implications and research alternative possibilities.
 Often ideas that made perfect sense initially look quite different a day or two later.

 Many of my most prevalent mistakes can be traced back to overconfidence in good times.
 Seeing my capital grow leads to performance chasing through over-leverage, which in turn causes bad decisions during the next fluctuation to the downside.